Project overview

-The new bridge is funded through the NSW State Government’s Fixing Country Bridges Program and is part of an ongoing focus to address ageing timber bridges across the MidCoast.
+The new bridge was funded through the NSW State Government’s Fixing Country Bridges Program and is part of an ongoing focus to address ageing timber bridges across the MidCoast.

-We thank you for your patience while we complete this important upgrade.
+We thank the community for the patience shown during this important upgrade.

 Project details